How I found a new way to Learn Chinese Online — Natural, Creative, Bilingual

 He didn’t know many of the words and you would think that he should be learning basics like shapes and colors, but he is getting exposure to these ideas that he can relate to, and he’s enjoying it, and every now and then, this “English boy” starts using the words quite naturally and really surprises me.
 The stories really speak to the child.
 I don’t have to force them down his throat, and then he starts using what he reads in real life.

-We read the stories in the Dim Sum Warriors App and now have the print books that we keep re-reading and he’s laughing and laughing at the stories every time.
+We read the stories in the Dim Sum Warriors Web App and now have the print books that we keep re-reading and he’s laughing and laughing at the stories every time.

 Yen Yen: Many educators and scholars are now quite keen on comics for literacy development, particularly for learners of a second language.
 Because while traditional texts come across as intimidating and just tiring to get through, comics are welcoming — they invite kids into the texts through pictures, sound effects, expressions and actions, and are just a far less stressful mode of reading.